youssef-mansor/TheAgentCompany/docs/EVALUATION.md

 Most importantly, the initialization script would add the server's IP to the `/etc/hosts` file, so that the agent can visit the services using the synthetic `the-agent-company.com` hostname.

+Your servers could be running locally (in which case `localhost` is used as SERVER_HOSTNAME), or remotely (e.g. an AWS host like ec2-ip.us-east-2.compute.amazonaws.com)

 ### Step 3: Conduct the Task